Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Handovers by time of the day

 The handover heatmap displays the number of times a human agent was contacted throughout the day.
-It is possible for multiple handovers to occur during a session.
+Multiple handovers can occur within a single session.

 Source table: